tylerfallon/The-Omniscient-Crypto-Oracle/David/README.md

 * *Data Collection*: Historical price data of the five cryptocurrencies is collected from various sources, including Coin Metrics and Investing.com.

-* *Data Preprocessing*: The collected data is preprocessed by cleaning missing and inconsistent values, normalizing the data using MinMaxScaler, and creating sliding window sequences of the data.
+* *Data Preprocessing*: The collected data will be preprocessed to ensure that it is clean, complete, and ready for training.
+This will involve removing missing values, normalizing the data, and splitting it into training and testing sets.

 * *Model Building*: The LSTM model is built using the Keras library in Python.
 The model architecture includes several LSTM layers followed by a Dense layer.
 The model is trained on the training data.

 * *Model Evaluation*: The model is evaluated on the testing data using Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and coefficient of determination (R^2) metrics.
 The predicted prices are compared to the actual prices to measure the accuracy of the model.

+* *Model Prediction*: The trained LSTM model will be used to predict the prices of the five cryptocurrencies for a specific future date range.

+* *Visualization*: The predicted prices will be plotted using Matplotlib to provide a clear representation of the model's performance.

 ## Summary: